selplacei/PyAutoMMDVRRender/README.md

 ## How to use it

-Make sure that Python 3 and PyAutoGUI are installed.
+Make sure that Python 3, PyAutoGUI, and wmctrl are installed.
+Additionally, the example post-processing functions use ffmpeg.

 Open a terminal and run `main.py` using Python.
 It'll give you a basic overview of what to do.
 Make sure to adjust the config file according to your system and project configuration.

-This script will work even if you have multiple camera keyframes - just make sure that all of them have X and Y rotation angles between -90 and 90.
+This script will work even if you have multiple camera keyframes (unless you use the viewpoint bone model) - just make sure that all of them have X and Y rotation angles between -90 and 90.
-It will run for a while (it'll give you an estimate for the total time) and you won't be able to use your PC normally while it's doing its work, so it's a good idea to leave it overnight.
+It will run for a while and you won't be able to use your PC normally while it's doing its work, so it's a good idea to leave it overnight.

 ## License